• Skip to main content

 Disclaimer: This post and the recipe card may contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!

-Filed Under: 45 Minutes or Less, Breakfast, Fall Recipes, Gluten Free, Spring Recipes, Summer Recipes, Vegetarian, Winter Recipes Tagged With: breakfast, eggs, fresh herbs, greens, polenta
+Filed Under: Breakfast, Fall Recipes, Gluten Free, Spring Recipes, Summer Recipes, Vegetarian, Winter Recipes Tagged With: breakfast, eggs, fresh herbs, greens, polenta

 Reader Interactions